ArminZ/ANR_Scoring_And_Visualisation/README.md

 #### version 2.2.0 ( expected in August 2021)

 * Moved various hard-coded values used for penalty calculation to user settings
+* Logger files, small modification in upload functionality
-* GAC file upload: *  handle GAC file with invalid date or wrong date (encountered with several loggers and downloading software)
+* GAC file processing:
+-- handle GAC file with invalid date or wrong date (encountered with several loggers and downloading software)
-* GAC file upload: handle  GAC file with outdated wrong date (encountered with loggers and downloading software).
-The threshold date (used for GAC/IGC files only) can be configured in settings .
-For dates older thatn the threshold date, the user is prompted to accept (or change) the date.
+-- handle GAC file with outdated wrong date (encountered with loggers and downloading software).
+For dates older than the threshold date, the user is prompted to accept (or change) the date.
+The threshold date (used for GAC/IGC files only) can be configured in settings.
-* GAC file upload: accept GAC records which are missing ground speed and true track values (pos 36-46) (de facto: accepting IGC files)
+-- accept GAC records which are missing values on pos 36-46 (ground speed GSP and true track TRT), which mmakes them actually IGC files.
-* GAC file upload: allow time shift by x hours for GAC files (encountered with DG 100 loggers and downloading software)
+-- allow a time shift by x hours for GAC files (encountered with DG 100 loggers and downloading software)
-* Route Generator: implemented (optional) rounded corners for parcours
+* Route Generator: implemented (optional) rounded corners for parcours (for both types, PROH-zone based and closed-channel based parcours)
 * Implemented Route Inversion (switching SP and FP), to make routes 'flyable' from the opposite direction
-* Competition map, default text configurable (settings)
+* Competition map, default text now configurable (in settings)

 ---